 Two unique events ALE managed were Louis, A Silent Film at the Apollo Theatre, which featured the Wynton Marsalis Ensemble and pianist Cecile Licad performing live to Dan Pritzker's homage to Louis Armstrong; and James Frey's New York City Bright, Shiny Morning book release blow-out party at the Gramercy Theatre.

-The Brubeck family greatly honored us by selecting us to produce Dave Brubeck's memorial celebration on Saturday, May 11, 2013 at the Cathedral of St. John the Divine and the Brecker family has done the same with both Michael Brecker's memorial at The Town Hall, and a celebration of his life and music at Jazz at Lincoln Center which featured Paul Simon, James Taylor, Bobby McFerrin and Dianne Reeves among many others.
+The Brubeck family greatly honored us by selecting us to produce Dave Brubeck's memorial celebration on Saturday, May 11, 2013 at the Cathedral of St. John the Divine and the Brecker family has done the same with Michael Brecker's memorial at The Town Hall, and three celebrations of his life and music at Jazz at Lincoln Center which featured Paul Simon, James Taylor, Hugh Jackman, Bobby McFerrin and Dianne Reeves, Diana Krall, Chaka Khan, Ravi Coltrane, Randy Brecker, Wynton Marsalis and many others.

 ALE was proud to work with JusticeAid, on May 15, 2016 at Washington’s Historic Lincoln Theatre where we presented Grammy Award-winning Ozomatli and DC’s local go-go legends Trouble Funk.
 The sold out concert benefited the National Juvenile Defender Center and the Campaign for the Fair Sentencing of Youth.